-The PVG is permitted with SEMAS.
+The PVG is permitted by the Para State permitting authority called SEMAS.
 Prior to starting the permitting process, Belo Sun contacted both SEMAS and IBAMA and requested a ruling on which agency had the permitting authority for the Volta Grande Gold Project.
 IBAMA advised that the PVG did not have any of the parameters for Federal permitting.
 SEMAS confirmed that they were the correct permitting authority.
 However, the local MPF filed an injunction with an Altamira judge requesting that the permitting authority be changed from SEMAS to IBAMA.
 The sequence of legal events is shown below: